karanvirsb/bug_tracker_client/README.md

 4. Live updates of CRUD operations

 ## Features being worked on
-1. Comments on Tickets
+[x] Comments on Tickets
-2. Administration of adding and removing users from a group
+[x] Administration of adding and removing users from a group [ ] Forums for projects
-3. Forums for projects
+[x] Displaying all the members within the group or within the project [ ] Settings Page
-4. Displaying all the members within the group or within the project
+[ ] Account Page

-## How it looks
+# How it looks

 # Login Page